Adjective-Object/mtg-proxy-api/README.md

 # mtg-proxy-api

+An API that will generate easy and incorrect MTG proxies for you.

 ## Setup

-An API that will generate easy MTG proxies for you.

 ```sh
 # setup and dev